Everything you need to know about the Pixel 2 and Pixel 2 XL!

 Pixel 2 and Pixel 2 XL specs

-For months, we've had an idea of what the Pixel 2 series would have inside, and most of those rumors have proven true: two phones of different screen sizes, screen-to-body ratios and aspect ratios, but otherwise nearly identical internal components.
+These are two phones of different screen sizes, screen-to-body ratios and aspect ratios, but otherwise nearly identical internal components.

 Both phones have Snapdragon 835s, 4GB of RAM and between 64GB and 128GB storage standard, along with single rear 12MP cameras — this year with OIS.
 They're waterproof (yay!) but don't have headphone jacks (boo!).
 There'so no wireless charging, but the sides can be squeezed to activate Google Assistant.
 And though it ships with Android 8.0, not 8.1, there's a lot new here — including an embedded eSIM to connect to Project Fi even without a SIM card.